 Tackle a wide range of issues that are the subject of public and policy concern, domestically and globally, on our MA in Criminology.
-You’ll also have the option to gain a stand-alone qualification in the highly sought-after skill of mediation, and to complete a work placement.
+You’ll also have the option to gain a stand-alone qualification in the highly sought-after skill of mediation.

 Why study with us